Why we always see the same side of the Moon

 The far side of the Moon, as seen by the Lunar Reconnaissance Orbiter.
 Credit: Credit: NASA/Goddard/Arizona State University

-This is why astronomers don't like to refer to the side of the Moon facing away from us as the 'dark side', because this is not always true.
+Astronomers don't refer to the side of the Moon facing away from us as the 'dark side of the Moon', because this is not always true.
 Instead, we refer to the far side of the Moon.

 The cycle of lunar phases (also known as a lunation) runs from new Moon to full Moon and back again, passing through crescent Moon, quarter Moon and gibbous Moon along the way, and takes 29.5 days to complete.